tsufbechor/BNN_KL/README.md

 Without randomization:
 =
-i.A classifier trained on the full dataset. ii.
+i.
+A classifier trained on the full dataset. ii.
 A classifier trained on the first 200 samples of MNIST. iii.
 A classifier trained on the 200 first ‘3’ and ‘8’ samples. iv.
 A classifier on all ‘3’ and ‘8’ samples.